Man charged in church shooting accused of assaulting lawyer

+Authorities say he suffered a broken nose, bleeding around the brain and other injuries.

+Holloway was charged with assault and is scheduled to be arraigned Tuesday.

-Holloway has pleaded not guilty to charges of attempted murder and assault in connection with an Oct.
-12 shooting at New England Pentecostal Ministries in Pelham.
+He has pleaded not guilty in connection with an Oct.
+12 shooting at New England Pentecostal Ministries in Pelham in which a pastor and bride were wounded.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.